edmundalexander/Sudoku-Labs/docs/ADMIN_AUTOMATED_SETUP.md

 ### Q: Does this work on Windows?
 **A**: Yes, but you need bash (Git Bash, WSL, or similar).

+### Q: Does this work in GitHub Codespaces or Gitpod?
+**A**: Yes!
+The script automatically detects remote environments and uses the manual auth flow (`clasp login --no-localhost`).
+You'll copy a URL, authorize in your browser, and paste the code back.

 ### Q: What if I don't have Node.js?
 **A**: Use the manual setup: `bash scripts/setup-admin.sh`